ovasconceloss/url-shortening-service/README.md

-# Shortly — A URL shortening service API
+# URL shortener — A URL shortening service API

 > An API for converting long URLs into short ones.